Tangled Ever After: Plot

-On Rapunzel's and Eugene's wedding day, Pascal and Maximus are the ring bearers and are spreading the flowers.
+On Rapunzel and Eugene's wedding day, Pascal and Maximus are the ring bearers and are spreading the flowers.
 When the priest starts talking, one of the flowers falls and Maximus sniffs it and he sneezes causing the rings to be launched outside of the castle.
 While in shock, the priest asks them for the rings, only to find them gone.
 The Queen complains that it was her grandmother's wedding rings and one of the guards says that the kingdom is lost.
-This causes a lot of chaos around the kingdom and explosions start to happen, but it was revealed to be Maximus' daydream.
+This causes much chaos around the kingdom and there are explosions, but it was revealed to be Maximus' daydream.
 With more time, they go after the rings only to be launched in two directions.

 One of them lands in a pot of soup and Pascal goes after it.
-When coming out, he causes chaos around the tables and finally retrieves the ring, only to find his tongue stuck in ice.
-Meanwhile, Maximus runs after the other ring, but he runs into shoes, make-up, hats and dresses and he is now dressed as a lady.
+When coming out, he causes chaos around the tables and finally retrieves the ring, only to find his tongue stuck in an ice sculpture.
+Meanwhile, Maximus runs after the other ring, but he runs into dresses, shoes, make-up, and hats and he is now dressed as a lady.
 A male horse mistakes Maximus for a female and falls in love with him, but he kicks him and goes after the ring.
 Pascal finally gets his tongue off the ice, but he lands on a waiter's foot, causing him to drop the lintels on the ice and it launches into the air.
 Maximus manages to retrieve the other ring, but the ice sculpture lands on a catapult he is sitting on and is launched into the air and passes the windows where the ceremony is.
 He lands in a carriage and goes after the ring.